ChrispyNugget/BlueMemCard/README.md

 Demo Video: https://youtu.be/jc9e9mESD8Y

-These images show the rev1 design.
+**Note:** These images show the rev1 design.
 The rev2 design that is included in this repository has slightly updated board dimensions and footprints.
+As of Nov 10 2022 I have ordered rev2 boards to build and test, but I do not anticipate any issues as the changes from rev1 were very slight.

 # Ordering Instructions